 We are dedicated, diverse, and caring professional undergraduate academic advisors at The University of Texas at San Antonio.
 We guide UTSA undergraduate students, transfer students, and potential students toward success in achieving their academic goals.
 As liaisons between students and the institution, we offer our professional expertise in a service-oriented environment.

-The Engineering Advising Center is for students who have been assigned to one of its academic advisors (usually based on successful completion of Calculus I).
-All newly admitted students who are Pre-engineering/University College majors will be advised by Student Placement Advising Center in MS 2.02.18/(210)458-5170 until they have successfully completed Calculus I. Prospective students should contact:
+Students who have been assigned to one of its academic advisors (usually based on successful completion of Calculus I).
+All newly admitted students who are Pre-engineering/University College majors will be advised by Student Placement Advising Center in MS 2.02.18, (210)458-5170 until they have successfully completed Calculus I. Prospective students should contact:

 Where do I go for help?

-The University of Texas at San Antonio’s Engineering Advising Center offers students the opportunity to sit down with advisors and ask questions regarding their major and college plan.
+The Engineering Advising Center offers students the opportunity to sit down with advisors and ask questions regarding their major and college plan.
 Where is the Engineering Advising Center located?

 Students who fail to maintain the minimum required grade point average of 2.0 in all work attempted at UTSA will be placed on Academic Warning, Academic Probation or Academic Dismissal.
 To learn more about these academic standings, visit the College of Engineering Academic Standing webpage.
 What degrees and majors are available in the College of Engineering?